Archive product

 Description

-Elegant antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
+Elegant antique furniture and accessories can be an excellent idea for decorating our interiors.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and the English Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture originates from the period between the late 18th and early 19th centuries, influenced by Napoleon’s reign.
-It features significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture originates from the period between the late 18th and early 19th centuries.
+It was influenced by Napoleon’s reign, emphasizing Roman and Greek decorative motifs.

 Attributes / Details